eric-phan/brightside-EJS/README.md

 This project is a fullstack social media site made by and for gardeners.
 Users can post images of their garden and trade each others' seeds to use for their own garden.

+I never thought I would garden as a hobby, but I found that gardening can be done in an apartment or in a big backyard.
+I felt a sense of fullfillment and peace of mind while gardening, so I hope fellow gardeners can use this application to share the fruits of their labor and make new friends!

 ## Details
 The application hast the following pages:
 -**Signup page**: The user will provide email and password to create an account.